Islamic Development Bank (IsDB) and

 The Islamic Development Bank (IsDB) and the International Atomic Energy Agency (IAEA) have been working over the recent decade to support common Member States in improving cancer control and expand access to effective, safe and sustainable cancer diagnostics and treatment services.
-This extensive collaboration has led to the realization that there was an urgent need to further expand the IsDB-IAEA partnership to forcefully tackle the issue of women’s cancers.
+This extensive collaboration has led to the realisation that there was an urgent need to further expand the IsDB-IAEA partnership to forcefully tackle the issue of women’s cancers.

 - Applications from individual scientists, innovation hubs & incubators, universities, research & development centers supported by three well known scientific referees are preferable.